The Bankrate promise

 There are three main types of federal student loans:

 - Direct Subsidized Loans: Available to undergraduate students with financial need.
-The Department of Education pays interest costs while the borrower attends school and during deferment periods.
+The Department of Education pays interest costs while the borrower attends school and during the grace deferment periods.

 - Direct Unsubsidized Loans: Available to undergraduate and graduate students, regardless of financial need.
 The borrower pays all interest costs.